ewalldo/Packages-Project/Assets/HierarchyEnhancer/README.md

 ### 4.6 Renaming objects in the hierarchy <a name="renamingObjectsInTheHierarchy"/>
 Objects in the hierarchy can be renamed simultaneously by right-clicking a game object and selecting the option "Rename (HierarchyEnhancer)".
 This should open an editor window where you can choose how the renaming will be performed.
 Below is an overview of the renaming options.
 - Rename Target: Children (rename all children of each selected object), Selected only (rename only the selected objects).
-- Rename Affix: Suffix (affix added at the end of the name), Suffix (affix added at the start of the name).
+- Rename Affix: Suffix (affix added at the end of the name), Prefix (affix added at the start of the name).
 - Base name: The base name that all objects will share.
 - Start value: The start number value for the affix.
 - Minimum number of digits: How many digits at minimum will be displayed in the affix.